baofreeman/ECOMMERCER-WEBSITE/README.md

 ### **Frontend**

-- **User Authentication**: Login and logout functionalities to secure user sessions.
+- **User Authentication**: Secure user sessions with features such as login, logout, email verification, password reset, and password change.
-- **API Integration**: Communicates with backend APIs to fetch and manage data.
+- **API Integration**: Seamless communication with backend APIs for data retrieval and manipulation.
-- **Admin Panel**: Comprehensive admin dashboard to add, edit, delete, and update products.
+- **Admin Panel**: A robust admin dashboard to manage products, users, and orders (Add, Edit, Delete, Update).
-- **Shopping Cart**: Enables users to add products to their cart and proceed to checkout.
+- **Shopping Cart**: Allows users to add products to their cart and proceed with the checkout process.
-- **Order Management**: Allows users to place orders and view their order history.
+- **Order Management**: Users can place orders and review their order history.
-- **Product Search and Filtering**: Users can search for products and apply filters based on product variants like size, color, etc.
+- **Product Search and Filtering**: Search functionality with filters for product variants such as size and color.
-- **Responsive Design**: Optimized for both mobile and desktop devices to ensure a seamless user experience.
+- **Responsive Design**: Optimized for both mobile and desktop devices to provide a consistent user experience across all platforms.

 ### **Backend**

-- **Secure Authentication**: Implements both access tokens and refresh tokens for secure user authentication.
+- **Secure Authentication**: Implements access tokens and refresh tokens for enhanced security.
-- **RESTful APIs**: Provides APIs for managing products, users, and orders.
+- **RESTful APIs**: Provides robust APIs for managing products, users, and orders.
-- **Image Upload**: Supports image uploads using Multer, with images stored on Cloudinary.
+- **Image Upload**: Supports efficient image uploads with Multer, utilizing Cloudinary for storage.
-- **Advanced Search and Filtering**: APIs support searching and filtering of products by different variants.
+- **Advanced Search and Filtering**: Comprehensive search and filter options through APIs to improve product discovery.
-- **Geolocation Data**: Integrates with APIs to fetch Province and District data in Vietnam.
+- **Geolocation Data**: Integrates with third-party APIs to fetch detailed geographical data (provinces and districts in Vietnam).

 ## **How to Run the Project Locally**